unstablebrainiac/Hierarchical-RAG/README.md

 * Compare the airports in Chicago, Berlin, and Copenhagen.

 ## Data Sources
 Currently, we fetch all data from Wikipedia.
+Adding any custom data source requires two APIs:
+* fetch: to fetch data about a topic
+* parse: to generate a topic hierarchy

-More data sources, such as SEC filings, may be added in the future.
+More data sources, such as SEC filings, will be integrated in the future.